ITenthusiasm/remix-supertokens/README.md

 - If you're using the `Passwordless` recipe, then you _don't_ need the `login.tsx`, `reset-password.tsx`, and `thirdparty.login.tsx` pages (or their dependencies).
 - If you're using the `ThirdParty` recipe, then you _don't_ need the `login.tsx`, `reset-password.tsx`, and `passwordless.login.tsx` pages (or their dependencies).

 Obviously, you can decide how much you care about the (S)CSS files.
-Besides that, the rest of the code in the codebase should always be relevant for you.
+Beyond that, the rest of the code in the codebase should always be relevant for you.
 The (very few) parts that aren't should be obvious.

 ## Gotchas